intouchg/sketch-plugin/readme.md

 5. Zip the Sketch Plugin: `intouch-design-system.sketchplugin`

+6. Rename the zipped Sketch Plugin according to the naming scheme in the `appcast.xml` file

-6. Add the zipped Sketch Plugin and the `appcast.xml` file to the @i/docs `public` directory
+7. Add the renamed zipped Sketch Plugin and the `appcast.xml` file to the @i/docs `public/sketch-plugin` directory

-7. Run the `@i/docs` release process
+8. Run the `@i/docs` release process

-8. Users of the Sketch Plugin will be automatically notified to update
+9. Users of the Sketch Plugin will be automatically notified to update

 ## Architecture